Sorry, you need to enable JavaScript to visit this website.

 Students are eligible for SUN Bucks if they:

-• Attended a District of Columbia Public School, a DC public charter school, or a DC private school participating in the National School Lunch Program during the 2023-2024 school year;
+• Attended a District of Columbia Public School, a DC public charter school, or a DC private school participating in the National School Lunch Program;

-• Were enrolled in PreK, elementary, middle, or high school, or are an adult learner during the 2023-2024 school year; AND
+• Are enrolled in PreK, elementary, middle, or high school, or are an adult learner; AND

 Household Size